wmdev0808/Laravel/challenge-001/README.md

 ## 32. Blade Components and CSS Grids

+- About

+  We're making great progress.
+Let's continue the conversion in this episode, as we take a break from Laravel to play around with CSS grids.

+- If we don't have any posts on the database, we are getting errors

+  - To fix this using @if in `posts` view

+- We can use `$loop` for more controll on iteration

+      @dd($loop)

 ## 33. Convert the Blog Post Page

 ## 34. A Small JavaScript Dropdown Detour